"Parenting the Child You Didn't Expect While You Were Expecting" Tele-Course

 Do you wish you could wake up and feel like ease and joy is a possibility in your life while parenting a child who is on their own developmental timeline?

-Imagine having... -a number of tools in your parenting toolbox in order to help you feel more while parenting a child who is very different from what you expected. -a support group and connection with other moms who do not judge you and who know all too well what you experience as a parent. -more laughter, joy and ease without needing your child to be any different from who and how they are. -time to get curious and feel empowered around how to create a life that fits you and your family.
+Imagine having... -a number of tools in your parenting toolbox in order to help you feel more while parenting a child who is very different from what you expected. -connection with other moms who do not judge you and who know all too well what you experience as a parent. -more laughter, joy and ease without needing your child to be any different from who and how they are. -time to get curious and feel empowered around how to create a life that fits you and your family.
 Right now this may all feel like it's only for other, lucky people and will never come true.
 However, if you are ready for something a little different than the typical parenting classes, this is the course for you!
 I am living proof that by using in my own life what I teach during this class, this doesn't just have to exist in your imagination!

 What is Parenting the Child You Didn't Expect While You Were Expecting?